dprint/dprint-swc-ext/README.md

 ## What does this do?

 1. Creates a wrapper AST around [swc](https://github.com/swc-project/swc)'s AST that stores the node parents.
+   - This is similar to a "red tree", but it creates it for every node.
+It's very fast to create these.
 2. Adds a `Node` enum type to allow referencing any kind of node.
 3. Adds many helper methods.